|

-Dancing Aboard the
+Chapter Five: Dancing Aboard the Rhapsody!

 Written by Rick Archer

-(Note: I had quite a bit of help from Stefani Callihan, Don Schmidt,
+Rick's Note: I had quite a bit of help

-Stephanie Barrow and several others who were kind enough to contribute
+Several other people who were kind enough to contribute

 John Frierson, Stella Moore, Lorraine Cull, Ken Proctor, Gareld and

 Virginia McEathron, plus Pat and Jess Carnes.
-Thank you very much for your
+Thank you very much for

 As most of you can figure out without